ASA1976/Procedure/readme.md

 ## Introduction

-This template header provides class templates and function templates, which allow a programmer to call any C++ invocation object with matching call return and parameter types.
+This template header provides class templates and function templates, which allow a programmer to call any C++ stored procedure with matching call return and parameter types.
 This header file conforms to the ISO C++ 2014 language standard specification.
 This implementation is intended for application development audiences primarily, including high performance computing